Leeds Festival: Sam Fender crowned king of the North with career-defining set

 A ticker tape explosion at the end of The Dying Light brings his set to a close.
 But then returning for more, on his own initially to test the vocal capabilities of the crowd, a big finish ensues.

-First a fitting singalong for Saturday, then comes the big one.
-Fender's modern anthem for doomed youth, Seven Going Under.
+First a fitting singalong for his song Saturday, then comes the big one.
+Fender's modern anthem for doomed youth, Seventeen Going Under.

 "Does anyone remember being 17?" he asks, drawing loud cheers.
 "Is anyone 17 here right now?
 God bless you, this one is for you."